wpgp/wopr/README.md

-# wopr: An R package to access to the WorldPop Open Population Repository
+# wopr: An R package to query the WorldPop Open Population Repository
+#### Doug Leasure
+WorldPop Research Group
-#### Doug Leasure, WorldPop, University of Southampton
+University of Southampton

 ## Introduction
  _wopr_ is an R package that provides API access to the [WorldPop Open Population Repository](https://wopr.worldpop.org).
 This gives users the ability to: